run-ai/docs/docs/index.md

 * Install the [Run:ai Administrator command-line interface](admin/runai-setup/config/cli-admin-install.md).
 * _Option 1:_ Run `runai-adm collect-logs`.
 The command will generate a compressed file containing all of Run:ai logs files.
-* _Option 2:_ Run `runai-adm -d <HOURS_DURATION>`.
+* _Option 2 - included in Run:ai version 2.5 or higher:_ Run `runai-adm -d <HOURS_DURATION>`.
 The command will export Run:ai logs for the duration stated.
 The logs will be exported to Run:ai's elasticsearch server.

 !!!
 Note
     Both options include logs of Run:ai components.
 They do __not__ include logs of researcher containers that may contain private information.